hksdfhksdfhskh/cryptoco/README.md

 ### Newline-ender

 Every files should end in an empty newline.
 This is to avoid unnecessarily changing history of a code that happen to be at the tail of the file.

+### Mobile-optimized

+THe viewport for mobile is set to device-width, so it should display fine enough on mobile devices